NCAS-CMS/cfdm/docs/source/tutorial.rst

    Data            : surface_altitude(cid%domainaxis2(10), cid%domainaxis3(9)) m

-The `cfdm.read` function allows field constructs to be derived directly from the netCDF variables that, in turn, correspond to metadata constructs.
+The `cfdm.read` function allows field constructs to be derived directly from the netCDF variables that correspond to metadata constructs.
 In this case, the new field constructs will have a domain limited to that which can be inferred from the corresponding netCDF variable, but without the connections that are defined by the parent netCDF data variable.
-This will usually result in different field constructs than are created with the `~Field.create_field` method.
+This will often result in a new field construct that has fewer metadata constructs than one created with the `~Field.create_field` method.

 .. code:: python